UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Target Contexts

 - This would be utilized in introductory Computer Science courses such as CISC 106/108 as either a in-class exercise or homework assignment
-- Used to simulate farming situations for hydroponic farms
+- Used to simulate farming situations

 ## Learning Objectives